susumuota/kaggleenv/README.md

 ![vscode_jupyter](https://user-images.githubusercontent.com/1632335/113431667-0d1b8c80-9417-11eb-8183-e89084670f39.png)

-This is a short description about how to setup "Python Notebooks on Kaggle" environment on your local machine by Docker and how to setup Visual Studio Code (VSCode) to connect the environment.
+This is a short description about how to setup ["Python Notebooks on Kaggle"](https://github.com/Kaggle/docker-python) environment on your local machine by [Docker](https://www.docker.com/) and how to setup [Visual Studio Code (VSCode)](https://code.visualstudio.com/) to connect the environment.

 A primally information source comes from [Kaggle's repository](https://github.com/Kaggle/docker-python) and [guide](https://medium.com/kaggleteam/how-to-get-started-with-data-science-in-containers-6ed48cb08266) (but it is a bit obsoleted guide written in 2016).

-**Note: This method may take 30 minutes and 18.5GB for data downloads.
-If it's too much for your computer, you should consider an another way.**
+**Note: This method may take 30 minutes and 18.5GB disks for data downloads.**

 All files in this document are available on [my repository](https://github.com/susumuota/kaggleenv).